festomanolo/pipe-inventory-app/README.md

 This repository contains many helper and build scripts for packaging on different host OSes.
 If you need help setting up signing (macOS hardened runtime / Notary, Windows code signing) or configuring automatic releases, provide the signing certificates and I can help wire them into the build.

 ---

-Notes: I added a professional README.md.
-To push this project to GitHub I need one of the following from you:

-1. The GitHub remote repository URL (HTTPS or SSH) to add as `origin`, or
-2. Confirm you already have a remote named `origin` set up and want me to push to it, or
-3. Permission to create a new repo under your GitHub account (in which case I will need a repo URL or an access token and repo name).

-Tell me which option you prefer and I'll finish the push step.
-If you'd like, I can also create a recommended GitHub Actions workflow for CI and release automation after push.